 Members should consider multiple factors and ask the right questions when completing their research.
 To help our members make the right decisions, some informational tools are provided below.

 The National Renewable Energy Labratory of the U.S. Department of Energy has created the PVWatts® Calculator which estimates the energy production and cost of energy of grid-connected photovoltaic (PV) energy system throughout the world.
-It allows homeowners, small building owners, installers and manufacturers to easily develop estimates of the performance of potention PV installations.
+It allows you to easily develop estimates of the performance of potential PV installations.

 Click here to visit the PVWatts® Calculator website.